 - E. Area Requirements.
 A minimum of 20 acres is required to develop a PUD.
 Schools and churches cannot be included in the acreage.
 Lots shall contain a minimum of seven thousand five hundred (7,500) square feet.
 Corner lots shall contain a minimum of eight thousand (8,000) square feet. - F. Frontage Requirements.
 The minimum frontage of lots are measured at the designated front setback shall be seventy (70) feet for interior lots and a minimum of eight-five (85) feet for corner lots. - G. Location Requirements. - (1) Front Setback: All primary buildings and structures shall be set back at least twenty-five (25) feet from the front lot line. - (2) Side Setback: - a.
-Interior Lots: all primary dwellings and other main buildings shall be set back from the side property line a distance of at least eight (8) feet.
-A public utility easement shall be located within the setback.
-Accessory buildings shall be set back as required in Salem City Municipal Code §14-1-060.
-(Ordinance #91907) - b.
+Interior Lots: all primary dwellings and other main buildings shall be set back from the side property line a distance of at least ten (10) feet on one side and six (6) feet on the other, provided that buildings must be a minimum of sixteen (16) feet apart.
+A public utility easement shall be located on the ten (10) foot side.
+Accessory buildings shall be set back as required in Salem City Municipal Code §14-1-060. - b.
 Corner Lots: all primary dwellings and other main buildings shall be set back from any street not less than twenty (20) feet or twenty-five (25) feet with a side-entry garage.
-The interior side setback shall be at least ten (10) feet.
+The interior side setback shall be at least ten (10)

+feet.
 Accessory buildings shall be set back as required I Salem City Municipal Code §14-1-060.

-- (3) Rear Setback: All primary dwellings and other main buildings shall be set back form the rear property line a distance of at least fifteen (15) feet.
-Accessory buildings shall be set back as required in Sale City Municipal Code §14-1-060.
-(Ordinance #91907) - (4) Intersections: Proper signage to be placed at all street intersections in order to create controlled intersections.
-Controlled intersections shall have a maximum of one through street with all other roads controlled by stop or yield signs, as determined by the City. - (5) Clear View: No obstruction over thirty six (36) inches in height, which will obscure the view of automobile drivers or pedestrians shall be placed on a corner lot within the triangular area formed by the street side property lines and the line connecting them from points twenty (20) feet from the intersection of the street side property lines.

-H. Dwelling Size: Minimum dwelling size shall be one thousand three hundred (1,300) square feet finished floor area above finished grade for a rambler style dwelling or one thousand four hundred (1,400) square feet finished floor area above finished grade for a two story dwelling.
+- (3) Rear Setback: All primary dwellings and other main buildings shall be set back form the rear property line a distance of at least twenty (2) feet.
+The city council may approve a shorter distance during the approval process, on a case by case basis.
+Accessory buildings shall be set back as required in Sale City Municipal Code §14-1-060. - (4) Intersections: Proper signage to be placed at all street intersections in order to create controlled intersections.
+Controlled intersections shall have a maximum of one through street with all other roads controlled by stop or yield signs, as determined by the City. - (5) Clear View: No obstruction over thirty six (36) inches in height, which will obscure the view of automobile drivers or pedestrians shall be placed on a corner lot within the triangular area formed by the street side property lines and the line connecting them from points twenty (20) feet from the intersection of the street side property lines. - H. Dwelling Size: Minimum dwelling size shall be one thousand three hundred (1,300) square feet finished floor area above finished grade for a rambler style dwelling or one thousand four hundred (1,400) square feet finished floor area above finished grade for a two story dwelling.